cmayer/MitoGeneExtractor/README.md

 - Mine mitochondrial protein-coding genes across a broad taxonomic range from sequencing libraries (genomic and transcriptomic Illumina and PacBio read data sets have been successfully tested).
 - Mine plastome protein-coding genes from sequencing libraries (matK or rbcL successfully tested).
 - Mine prokaryotic genes from assemblies.
 (Not tested, but in principle, all genes which can be directly translated into amino acid sequences can be reconstructed with MitoGeneExtractor)
-- Mine/excise protein-coding genes from whole genome or transcriptome assemblies (successfully tested), which is often simpler than referring to the annotation (if one is available at all).
-If raw reads are available, it is recommended to use these as input rather than an assembly of the reads.
-We saw example for which a reconstruction from quality trimmd reads was successful while it failed completely when using the assembly.
+- Mine/excise protein-coding genes from whole mitochondrial genomes (successfully tested), which is often simpler than referring to the annotation (if one is available at all).
+- Mine mitochondrial protein-coding genes from transcriptome assemblies.
+While this sometimes works, we recommended to mine these genes from quality trimmed sequencing reads rather than from the assembly of the reads.
+We saw example for which a reconstruction from quality trimmed reads was successful while it failed completely when using the assembly.
+Results might depend on parameters passed to the assembler.

 ## List of input sources that have been tested successfully:
 - Short reads such as reads from the Illumina platform.